roobir/zabbix-active-speedtest-WAN/README.md

 # Zabbix Speedtest application for Active Zabbix Agent

 ## Foreword

 Thanks to @zkassab for the inspiration, the application testing, and thanks to @pschmitt for providing guidelines how to use main application over here: https://github.com/pschmitt/zabbix-template-speedtest
-All the thanks goes to pschmitt and this is only an updated fork to the existing Speedtest WAN App, with an unique spin in different direction.
+This is an updated fork to the existing Speedtest WAN App, with an unique spin in a different direction.
 The goal of this fork is to deploy multiple hosts that will intermittently perform speedtest-cli and share the results with a centralized Zabbix server (through active push updates).
+Templates and guidelines provided will allow your setup to poll, graph, and trigger alerts based on the utilization results of ping, upload bandwidth and download bandwidth on Zabbix 7.0 LTS.

 ## Dependencies